root-project/web/for_developers/shifters_instructions/index.md

 experts to make that happen.

 ### Open pull requests
 The shifter has the responsibility to follow up PRs if the relevant expert did not either interacting with the contributor or involving the relevant expert.
 Again, feedback needs to be given within 24 hours after the PR submission.
+Simple PRs should be reviewed.
+For simple PRs submitted by a contributor, the shifter should merge them immediately if they are acceptable (i.e. passing continuous integration and shifter's review).